yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/08-node-rest-api/README.md

 * students will learn to create a vanilla RESTful API with in-memory persistence

 ## URI vs URL
 A URI is a string of characters used to identify a resource.
 A URI could be an book ISBN, a street address, a web address, or anything else.
 URLs are URIs that idedentify resources on the world wide web.
+A URL must contain everything it needs to retrieve a resource. `/dashboard` is a URI where `https://www.example.com/dashboard` is a URL.

-#### URL Anatomy
+#### Generic URI Anatomy
 ```
                     hierarchical part
         ┌───────────────────┴─────────────────────┐